oasisprotocol/docs/docs/dapp/opl/host.md

 ### OPL Differences

-What OPL refers to as a *host contract* is just a smart contract that sits on a "host" network such as BNB or Polygon.
-We instantiate a `Host` and add our event handling to cross-chain messages.
-Let's make the following changes to our existing `DAOV1.sol`.
+A *host contract* refers to a smart contract on a home network such as BNB or Polygon.
+We will extend the `Host` contract provided by OPL and add our event handling to cross-chain messages.
+Let's make the following changes to `DAOV1.sol`.

 ```diff
 diff --git a/backend/contracts/DAOV1.sol b/backend/contracts/DAOV1.sol